Why is BJP-led Centre allowing imports from China when it is attacking India: Kejriwal | Politics

 AAP National Convenor Arvind Kejriwal Sunday lashed out at the Narendra Modi government over the recent faceoff between Indian and Chinese troops in the Tawang sector of Arunachal Pradesh, asking it to show ''some courage and respect'' for the country's soldiers.

-Addressing the party's National Council meeting, Delhi Chief Minister Kejriwal said while Chinese aggression is increasing at the border, the BJP-led Centre says ''everything is alright''.
+Addressing the party's National Council meeting, Delhi Chief Minister Kejriwal claimed that while Chinese aggression is increasing at the border, the BJP-led Centre says ''everything is alright''.

+However, the Modi government says ''everything is alright and keep rewarding China'' by allowing an increase in imports of Chinese goods instead of retaliating, he alleged.

+The AAP national convener claimed that in 2020-21 India imported Chinese goods worth USD 65 billion. ''Then China again showed a much bigger eye (to India) and the BJP government let the import of Chinese goods further increase to 95 billion dollars next year,'' Kejriwal claimed.

 ''Don't you have any respect for our soldiers?
+Is there no value of their lives?....
 Show some courage.
-China will come to its senses if India stops imports,'' Kejriwal said.
+China will come to know its worth if India stops imports,'' he added.

-He also appealed to the nation to boycott Chinese products. ''They say Chinese products are cheap.
-We do not want Chinese products even if it is cheap.
-We are ready to buy made-in-India products even if it costs us double,'' he added.

-Kejriwal also hit out at the Central government over rising inflation and unemployment, accusing it of having no intention to bring relief to the masses.
+Kejriwal appealed to the nation to boycott Chinese products. ''They say Chinese products are cheap.
+We do not want Chinese products even if they are cheap.
+We are ready to buy made-in-India products even if it costs us double.''
+He also hit out at the Central government over rising inflation and unemployment, accusing it of having no intention to bring relief to the masses.
+The AAP national convener claimed that 90 per cent of goods imported from China can be produced in India.

+''But the BJP-led Centre has created such a situation that high-net-worth people, who could set up industries to make in India and create jobs for the country's youth, are leaving India,'' he claimed.
+Over the past five to six years, 12.5 lakh people have left India because the government does not let them work here and send ED and CBI after them, Kejriwal alleged.

-''People fed up with rising inflation, unemployment under BJP govt at Centre.
-The AAP government in Delhi has shown that inflation can be contained and jobs can be created.
-Delhi's inflation is the lowest in India at 4.7 per cent,'' he claimed.
+''They won't catch the thieves.
+Rather, they would induct such people into their party and give them protection and ED and CBI are sent after those who want to work here honestly.
+Fed up with this government, high net-worth people and businessmen are leaving India,'' Kejriwal said ''You are making Indians run away from the country...
+You are inviting the Chinese (to India) and offer them jhula (swing),'' the Delhi chief minister charged, adding, ''Have some shame.''
+Kejriwal said while people are fed up with rising inflation and unemployment under the BJP government at the Centre the AAP government in Delhi has shown that inflation can be contained and jobs can be created.

+The inflation rate at the national level is 7.4 per cent while in Delhi it is the lowest at 4 per cent due to the various free-of-charge facilities, including electricity and water, provided by the AAP government to people in the national capital, Kejriwal claimed.

+"There is a report on inflation by the Centre.
+Inflation is the highest in the BJP-ruled states.
+It is eight per cent in Uttar Pradesh, Madhya Pradesh and Gujarat,'' the AAP leader claimed, adding only an ''honest party like the AAP'' needs to be in power to control inflation.

-Hitting out at the government at the Centre, Kejriwal alleged, ''Industrialists, high net worth people are leaving India because the BJP government is not letting them work and sending ED and CBI after them.''
-He claimed that AAP is the vehicle to bring change and make India a nation where nobody fights over religion and caste.
+Kejriwal claimed that AAP is the vehicle to bring change and make India a nation where nobody fights over religion and caste.

-Asserting that AAP is the only party to become a national party within 10 years of its formation, Kejriwal said, ''We will form government in Gujarat in 2027.''
+Asserting that the AAP is the only party to become a national party within 10 years of its formation, Kejriwal said, ''We formed our government in Punjab in our second attempt.
+We will certainly form our government in Gujarat in 2027.''

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)